mooch443/trex/docs/parameters_tgrabs.rst

 	**default value:** false

-	When enabled, the program will save a .results file for the recorded video plus export the data (see `output_graphs` in the tracker documentation).
+	When enabled, the program will save a .results file for the recorded video plus export the data (see ``output_graphs`` in the tracker documentation).

-	.. seealso:: :func:`output_graphs`,

 .. function:: equalize_histogram(bool)